 |Electrical Conductivity micro ohms / cm||5 max||not applicable|

 Measuring specific gravity of acid used in battery - sulphuric acid

-Measuring specific gravity of sulphuric acid and the correction for temperature: The gravity of the acid used in battery is read by the hydrometer and the temperature is read by a mercury-in-glass type thermometer.
-Avoid parallax error by keeping the acid level in the hydrometer in the same level of the eye.
+Measuring specific gravity of battery water (sulphuric acid) and the correction for temperature: The gravity of the acid used in battery is read by the hydrometer and the temperature is read by a mercury-in-glass type thermometer.
+Avoid parallax error by keeping the lead acid battery electrolyte level in the hydrometer in the same level of the eye.
 The correction is done by adding 0.0007 in case of acid being at a temperature higher than the reference temperature and subtracting 0.0007 in case the acid is at lower temperature than the reference temperature for each deg C. Suppose we measure a batch of acid as 1.250 at 40 deg C, the corrected specific gravity at 30 deg C for that batch of acid will be – 1.250 + (40-30) X 0.0007 = 1.257.

 So, the Generalised formula is

 - S.G.(30 deg C) = S.G.(t deg C) +0.0007 ( t – 30 )